Thailand’s countryside: the unexplored central provinces

 You can also go to Sawan Park for a walk and enjoy the lake.
 It’s all very well clean and it’s a perfect area for sitting and unwinding.
 Also, surrounding the lake, you will find all the bars you need to have a drink.
 Or even to party at night.

-In the evening, one can also choose to go to the Night Market that opens every night on the banks of the Chao Phraya River.
+In the evening, one can also choose to go to the Night Market that opens every night on the banks of the Chao Phraya River, the same that passes through Bangkok.
 If I liked Kamphaeng Phet’s Night Market, this one I just loved it.

 Thailand’s countryside: Phitsanulok – Phetchabun